alexey-lysiuk/Realm667-AAA/README.md

 #### About

 Attempt to _automatically_ combine all assets from www.realm667.com repository in a single package.
+Check ```issues.md``` file for the list of known issues.

 #### How to build